1522 S. Congress Ave., South Congress

 ByGeorge opened in Austin 1979 but in 2015 the clothing and home store came under new ownership—it's now helmed by Austin restaurateur Larry McGuire (of Josephine House, among others), and TENOVERSIX's Kristen Cole, who serves as creative director.
 There are two locations in Austin: The Clarksville ByGeorge actually combines two shops next door to one another—a women's store and a men's store.
 On the women's side, you'll find designers like Chloé, Marni, Saint Laurent, and a good selection of bags and shoes; and on the men's, Brunello Cucinelli, Common Projects, and Levi's Vintage.
 The South Congress store carries clothing as well (A.P.C., FRAME, Outdoor Voices, Jenni Kayne, and more), but it's also known for its home goods and decor, furniture, ceramics, books, and great gift-y items.

 4711 W. Lovers Lane, Bluffview

-This store was once literally housed in cabana on owner Merry Vose's property.
-However, when her covert, by-appointment operation was shut down by the city, she took her fanbase to Lovers Lane.
-It's equally easy to miss there, which only adds to the allure and sense of discovery upon spotting the unmarked, lavender door.
-The same mix of pretty, affordable, labels—MiH, Monrow, Steven Alan, Nili Lotan—abounds.
-Merry has since opened a bigger sister store, Canary.
+This store was once literally housed in a cabana on owner Merry Vose's property.
+However, when her covert, by-appointment operation was shut down by the city, she took her fan base to Lovers Lane.
+It's equally easy to miss there, which only adds to the allure and sense of discovery upon spotting the unmarked lavender door.
+The same mix of pretty, affordable labels—MiH, Monrow, Steven Alan, Nili Lotan—abounds.
+Vose has since opened a bigger sister store, Canary.

 4609 West Lovers Ln., University Park